Newtoto/comp230-ethics/ReferenceNotes.md

-## Crunch Time: The Reasons and Effects of Unpaid Overtime in the Games Industry
+## Crunch Time: The Reasons and Effects of Unpaid Overtime in the Games Industry (CrunchTime)
 Recent research claims that crunch time itself can contribute to late deliveries and low quality software

 Sleep deprivation can significantly reduce developers ability to make rational design decisions and produce high quality software